GitHubStuff/flutter_packages/confirmation_popover/README.md

 # confirmation_popover

 Popover widget that forces the user to 'Confirm' or 'Cancel' an option.
-It's annoying feature from the Window's World where you're treated like a moron and you have to confirm everything.
+It's annoying quirk from the Microsoft Window's World where you're treated like a moron and you have to confirm everything.

+It also has "Third" button option as well for three choices.

 ## Getting Started